Why Trek the Inca Trail?

 So why go?

 Declared a natural and cultural World Heritage Site by UNESCO, the lost city of Machu Picchu is at the top of many travel bucket lists.
-We can think of no better way to get there than on foot, and it is hugely rewarding to arrive at the Sun Gate for your first glimpse of Machu Picchu having walked there under your own steam.
+We can think of no better way to get there than on foot, and it is hugely rewarding to arrive at the Sun Gate, called Inti Punku by the Incas, for your first glimpse of Machu Picchu having walked there under your own steam.
 The Inca Trail is a beautiful walk - very few short treks in the world offer such a variety of scenery.
 Snowy peaks, deep river gorges, Inca ruins, humming-birds, cloudforest and jungle are all part of the experience.
 Feedback from our clients tackling the trail is overwhelming positive.

 Such is the popularity of the Inca Trail the Peruvian government limits the number of trekkers to 500 each day.
+Of these permits, approximately 200 are allocated to tourists and 300 to porters, cooks and guides.
 Permits go on sale in January each year and are allocated on a first-come first-served basis.
 For this reason we advise booking as early as possible to guarantee your place on your chosen departure.
+To be certain you will get a permit, we strongly recommend booking a year in advance.
+For example in 2015 most permits for Inca Trail treks through the summer months had sold out by early February.